Fired man leaving office

 What Should I Do After Termination?

 First, gather all supporting documentation and evidence that could demonstrate wrongful termination.
 Next, be sure to file a complaint with the EEOC or the Texas Workforce Commission (TWC).
-If you live in the Dallas area, it's advisable that you speak with wrongful termination lawyer Dan A. Atkerson.
+If you live in the Dallas area, and have been wrongfully fired it is advisable that you speak with our lawyer Dan A. Atkerson.
 During a legal consultation, you can find out what steps to take next given the circumstances of your situation.

 Dan Atkerson